kaydenwilliams/walmart-sales-analysis-forecasting/README.md

-# Walmart Store Sales Analysis
+# Walmart Store Sales Analysis and Forecasting

 ## Overview
 Analysis of 421,570 weekly sales records across 45 Walmart stores from 2010 to 2012.